-The Bali mynah is one of the most critically endangered species of birds in the world.
-This striking member of the starling family is pure white, except for the black tips on its wings and tail, and a featherless, sky blue eye patch.
+Bali mynas are one of the most critically endangered birds in the world.
+These striking members of the starling family are mostly white, with black bands on the wings and tail, and a featherless, blue patch around the eyes.
 Males and females look alike, each with an elegant feather crest on the head.

 What They Eat

 Bali mynas are omnivores.
 They eat seeds, fruit, small reptiles and insects such as caterpillars, ants, grasshoppers and dragonflies.

 Where They Live